arionum/pool/README.md

 - Degradation, last-payments-variable, poolname etc. have been moved to config
 - Bugfix to make poolsanity being able to be started as service
 - Bugfix in hashrate extension determination
-- TODO last blocks 'truncation' has been moved to config in order to be able to adapt it to the size of the pool: small pool wants to keep history longer

 ## Display changes: